 I love it even though I (thoroughly steeped now in middle age) go back to the same old choices; pistachio, straciatella and the occasional cheeky mint choc chip.
 I grimace as my children contemplate the wonders of a bubblegum and finally we all make our choice and walk away with our rainbow of flavours.

 In many ways the ice cream shop is a microcosm of our modern Australians society.
 A huge range of different options, most of us quite settled in our choices and yet constantly engaged with a regular introduction of new flavours.
-It’s a rich tapestry that I’m keen to continually embrace; it makes for fantastic neighbours and awesome food.
+It’s a rich tapestry that I’m keen to continually embrace; it makes for fantastic neighbours,awesome food and korean red ginseng availability for the ones interested in their wellness.
 More importantly it’s the basis of a mature society – we’re all different and we all get to make different choices.

 Which is why I’m pretty appalled by what happened in the Australian parliament last night.
 As Senators debated into the late evening we saw amendment after amendment to the Smith Same-Sex Marriage Bill get squashed by a consistent bloc of “yes” voters, including what was clearly a whipped position from the opposition on what we had previously been told was a free conscience matter.